tytydraco/yessleep/out/my_8yr_old_has_a_big_imagination_but_thats_not_what_happened_to_him_recently.md

 "HE'S SITTING ON ME!" he yelled, trying to get air

-Knowing I had some holy water in the kitten somewhere, I dashed for the kitchen, but something blocked me and I couldn't pass the threshold!
+Knowing I had some holy water in the kitchen somewhere, I dashed for the kitchen, but something blocked me and I couldn't pass the threshold!

 "Either you get off him, or I'll do it the way you don't want it to go!"
 I snapped, knowing it could hear me!

-He finally go air, gasping and looking at me like he seen a ghost
+He finally got air, gasping and looking at me like he seen a ghost

 "That wasn't him dad, he changed!
 I'm scared now!"
 He cried, only knowing that I'm the one who's going to have to get rid of it